Robinlovelace/georustlings/README.md

 This project is designed to be an 'on-ramp' for people who want to start using, contributing to, and building tools in the [GeoRust](https://github.com/georust/) ecosystem.

 It is inspired by [rustlings](https://github.com/rust-lang/rustlings).
+If you are new to Rust, as I was when I started this repo, I **recommend installing and working through the exercises in `rustlings`**, at least completing the move_semantics exercises, before attempting the `geo` challenges in this repo.

 ## Under construction 🏗️